alesdotio/alesdotio.github.io/_posts/2013-11-04-lessons-learned-using-canvas.md

 date: 2013-11-04
 ---

-Recently I had the opportunity to work on a project that makes heavy use of Canvas for drawing and manipulating huge amounts of objects.
+Recently I had the opportunity to work on a project that makes heavy use of Canvas for drawing and manipulating huge amounts of objects (the project is currently in open beta and can be found on [www.fanpictor.com](http://www.fanpictor.com/)).
 Being my first time using the technology, and not knowing much about it, I had to overcome issues that in retrospect seem pretty obvious.
 Here is a list of things I learned or wish I knew before starting.

 #### 1. Use a high level framework
 Canvas has a really low-level API, and unless you really have to do something crazy, use a framework.
 [There's plenty to choose from](https://www.google.com/#q=canvas+framework) and the choice really depends on your use case.
 I opted into using the awesome [Fabric.js](http://fabricjs.com/), because of it's built-in manipulation abilities.